chintaprudhvikiran1/Flask-Application-Car-Price-Prediction-/README.md

 The project consists of the following components:

- 1.Dataset: A CSV file containing car data.
+ 1. Dataset: A CSV file containing car data.

  2. Data Processing: Filtering relevant numerical features based on correlation with car price.